He sat down to talk to Howard about the movie and all kinds of gems from his life.

 Jason starred on many sitcoms as a teenager — "Little House on the Prairie," "Silver Spoons," and "The Hogan Family."

 Once the first wave of his career ended, he was left living on his own with a bunch of money in his early twenties.
-He lived it up as any young dude would – going out to bars, partying and hooking up with chicks.
+He lived it up as any young dude would – going out to bars, partying, meeting women.

-He had a signature move where he'd party it up until the lights came on at the bar, then suggest they move the party to his house.
-If a girl said 'call me tomorrow' he'd say 'how about tonight?'
+He told Howard he had a signature move where he'd party it up until the lights came on at the bar then suggest they move the party to his house.
+If a girl said "call me tomorrow" he'd say "how about tonight?"

-Howard and Jason recently had dinner and – though Jason felt that his germ-phobic ticks and rituals were subtle – Howard spotted Jason right away as a fellow full-time hand-washer and he admitted that he was.
+Howard and Jason recently had dinner and Howard spotted Jason right away as a fellow full-time hand-washer.

 He detailed his eating out ritual which really kicks in after he places his order.
 He dashes to the men's room to wash his hands, making sure to scrape his palms with his fingernails, ensuring the soap gets under them.
-It's a trick he learned from the Howard Hughes biopic 'the Aviator'.
-When he's done washing, he leaves the water running and dried his hands.
-Then he uses a paper towel to run off the faucet, walks back out to his table, kicks out the chair, and sits down.
+It's a trick he said he learned from the Howard Hughes biopic "The Aviator."
+After washing he leaves the water running and dries his hands.
+Then he uses a paper towel to turn off the faucet, walks back out to his table, kicks out the chair, and sits down.

 The movie is about an adult who decides to conquer the world of children's spelling bees.
 He goes to great lengths to sabotage his pre-teen competition – he convinced one girl she's on her period and will have to walk in front of everyone with blood on her white pants, he gives another young boy a pair of panties and asks him to please give them back to his mom for him.